nim-works/nimskull/readme.md

 - *Evolving:* developed and maintained by its community of users, with a self- hosted compiler, support for metaprogramming to safely attempt language extension outside of the core, and support code migration to avoid legacy.

+The project was started as a fork of [Nim][nim-site] as it provides a bootstrapped compiler as a starting point.
+The overall language will be evolved into something entirely different and incompatible.

 We are currently working on the first phase of this, by slimming down the language and compiler to a workable core and increasing compiler development